Gear & ReviewsGear ReviewsBoxingSolo Training

 • Round 3: Body shots and exits.

-Don’t camp in front of the bag.
+2. Move your feet.
+Don't camp in front of the bag.
 Step in on your jab, angle off after combos, and treat the bag like it could hit back.

+3. Finish with defense.
 Build the habit of slipping, rolling, or stepping off line after every combination.

+4. Track something.
 Number of clean jabs, rounds per week, or total time on the bag.
 Your app should make this easy.

-• Clear audio cues to keep rounds structured.
+• Reactive audio cues keep rounds structured.

 • Different modes and routines for hands-only boxing, mixed striking, and footwork.